-This is the first installment in a new series, Fall Hikes, a weekly recommendation for a local hike we’ll run until ski season starts.
+This is the first installment in a new series, Fall Hikes, a biweekly recommendation for a local hike we’ll run until ski season starts.

 Distance: Kubota Garden covers 20 acres, with a number of linked trails throughout the park.
 Instead of covering a specific distance, make your route up as you go along and walk for as long (or as little) as you want.
 When you’re ready to go, follow the exit signs out.

 Points of interest: With a variety of tree species close together, Kubota Garden’s fall foliage is a sight to behold.
 Other landmarks are numerous — you’ll find your own favorites as you wander through — but I’m partial to the terrace overlook, the oft-photographed red moon bridge and man-made waterfalls in the park’s mountainside area.

 Kid-friendly?: With a number of level trails, fun nooks and crannies to explore, and no round-trip mileage requirement, Kubota works well for families with kids.
 When I went, it was surprisingly crowded for a weekday, mostly with young families and elderly groups of friends.
 It seemed to suit all of them.

 Terrain: Mostly flat, with lots of places to stop, rest and take in the scenery.

 How long it took me: About an hour at a meandering pace, with plenty of stopping to gawk at good-looking leaves.